 Through our Imagining Canada's Future initiative, we will continue to mobilize research to improve the well-being of Canadians.
 We will partner with public, private, not-for-profit and academic sectors to address future challenge areas.
-For example, we will launch a Knowledge Synthesis Grants competition on Working in the Digital Economy, and hold a national forum convening interdisciplinary Knowledge Synthesis Grant holders and key stakeholders on the topic of Living Within the Earth's Carrying Capacity.
-We will also continue to fund and lead research partnerships to better understand the socio-economic dimensions of COVID-19 and any future pandemics.
+We will also continue to fund and lead research partnerships to better understand the socio-economic dimensions of COVID-19 and to address issues of racism and diversity.
+This will include a new three-year initiative to fund research on systemic barriers facing diverse groups, to inform actions to address social disparities related to race, gender and other forms of diversity.

-SHARING AND DEMONSTRATING THE VALUE OF RESEARCH:
+SHARING RESEARCH AND DEMONSTRATING ITS VALUE